 To make the cookies, preheat your oven and let your butter and egg come to room temperature.
 Then follow the instructions on the pack (which generally includes creaming your butter and egg first, then adding the dry ingredients).

-Then form your cookies into one tablespoon sized balls and smoosh gently with your hands onto a parchment covered cookie sheet.
+Then form your gummy bear filled heart cookies into one tablespoon sized balls and smoosh gently with your hands onto a parchment covered cookie sheet.
 Be sure to leave at least two inches spacing between cookies.

 Your next job is to pick all the red gummy bears out of the pack.
 And maybe eat a few of the green ones along the way.
 I mean you don’t want to let them go to waste, right?
 Each cookie just needs one gummy bear, so cut them all in half longways.
 Kitchen shears make quick work of this vs. a knife.
 You can also give you shears or knife a quick spray with cooking spray so they don’t stick.